Blood Transfusions for Children

-If a person gets the wrong type of blood, his or her immune system will react to it.
+If a person gets the wrong type of blood, their immune system will react to it.

+This

-This is a serious condition that can cause severe symptoms such as fever, muscles
+is a serious condition that can cause severe symptoms, such as fever, muscles aches,

 People with O− blood don't have A, B, or Rh molecules on their blood cells.
 These

-people can donate blood to anyone, and are known as universal donors.
+people can donate blood to anyone .They are known as universal donors.

 People who are AB+ have all 3 molecules (A, B, and Rh) on their blood cells and can

 Other blood types can donate and give to only their matching blood types.